m1ner79/internship-journal/README.md

 I love them for their honesty ❤️.

-I guess that tomorrow I will keep transferring and fixing bits.
+I guess that tomorrow I will keep transferring and fixing bits and leave designing logos for professionals 😁.